WPKube/embed-code/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The easiest way embed code in the head or footer. site-wide or on a per-page/post basis.
+The easiest way embed code in the head or footer, site-wide or on a per-page/post basis.

 == Description ==